tijo95/Scribus-CSV-Importer/README.md

 # New Features

 11/10/2023:
-- direct management of .csv and .txt files.
+- Direct management of .csv and .txt files.
-- improved line navigation with arrow buttons.
+- Improved line navigation with arrow buttons.
-- minor code correction.
+- Minor code correction.
 --------------------------------------------------------------------------
 - Added support for multiple languages, including French, English, Spanish...
 - Added buttons for easy navigation between lines in the file.